 Stripe vs. Square side-by-side comparison

-Stripe is a relatively new payment processing company compared to most of its competitors.
-It offers reasonably low rates and a variety of mobile-focused and online-focused tools, including the following:
+Stripe payment processing offers reasonably low rates and a variety of mobile-focused and online-focused tools, including the following:

 In contrast, Square focuses on providing hardware POS systems for brick-and-mortar businesses or larger online enterprises.
 Many business owners find Square a little easier to jump into and get working immediately, but it lacks Stripe’s payment versatility.

 They charge the same for online payments.

 Stripe is better for developers, and Square is better for those without coding experience.

 Square offers better POS hardware and solutions, while Stripe is better for online stores.

 They both integrate with third-party tools.